-Appendix C Y2 Language Option
+Appendix C: Y2 Language Option

-То: Director of Studies

-Name :

-Colleg ıe:

-I wish to take the Foreign Language Option this year, instead of the Entrepreneurship & New Ventures course. epreneurship &
+I wish to take the Foreign Language Option this year, instead of the Entrepreneurship & New Ventures course.

-Previous ( Qualification in t the Language

-Language Level Online Test GCSE AS/A Level Other

-score Grade Grade qualification

-[ Yes - I studied this language in my first year through an OPAL course with the Language Centre.
+Yes - I studied this language in my first year through an OPAL course with the Language Centre.
 Please state level of course:

+No - I did not take an OPAL course with the Language Centre in my first year

 I confirm that I have registered with the Language Centre for entry to the above course and received confirmation of a place on the above course.
 (Note registration deadline is Wednesday of week 1)

-I can confirm that the College is agreeable to the above transfer: Signature of Tutor:
+I can confirm that the College is agreeable to the above transfer:

-Signatu Signature of student: Date:
+Signature of student: Date: